decentralized-identity/sidetree/README.md

 [![Build Status](https://travis-ci.org/decentralized-identity/sidetree.svg?branch=master)](https://travis-ci.org/decentralized-identity/sidetree)

-See the [latest spec](https://identity.foundation/sidetree/docs/spec/) for full Sidetree protocol specification.
+See the [latest spec](https://identity.foundation/sidetree/spec/) for full Sidetree specification.

-See the [protocol document](docs/protocol.md) for the full Sidetree protocol specification.

 See the [implementation document](docs/implementation.md) for the detailed description of this implementation.